DraconicVision/Git-Documentation/README.md

 **Source**: *https://youtu.be/fBNz5xF-Kx4?t=5217*

 Before initialising any project first create a **README.md** file and a **.gitignore** file in the root directory of the project.
-You can put all the folder and file names in the .gitignore to ignore them when commiting.
+You can put all the folder and file names in the .gitignore to ignore them when committing.
 Remember, you must also create a repo on the GitHub website if you wish to have it stored in the GitHub cloud.

 To initialse a directory which **should be done every time you start a new project** you can do